 Photo from Michigan Urban Farming Initiative website.
 Visit here for a full look at the farm.

-The extensive U.S. history of kitchen gardens includes those cultivated by enslaved people near their own cabins, the World World 11 “Victory Gardens;” the kitchen garden kept by artist, scholar, curator David Driskell behind his Hyattsville MD home; and the contemporary ones proposed by culinary historian Michael W. Twitty.
+The extensive U.S. history of kitchen gardens includes those cultivated by enslaved people near their own cabins, the World World 11 “Victory Gardens;” and the kitchen gardens kept by artist, scholar, curator David Driskell at his Hyattsville MD and Falmouth ME homes.

 “War Gardens for Victory: Grow Vitamins At Your Kitchen Door.”
 Poster, National Garden Bureau, c.
 1943.
 Collection of Library of Congress.